The Kid Stays in the Picture

 Evans's gruff, street-wise voice is a pleasure to listen to and his narration fits the nature of the film.
 Sage advice, such as, "If you own the property you're a king.
 Without it, you're a peon," pepper the narration to good affect, but, the docu-makers have to pictorially realize the words, too, and this is where the film suffers most.
 Much of the visual life and times of Robert Evans has been recorded primarily in still, rather than film or video, photography.
 This required some clever creativity in "animating" the copious quantity of stills.
 Morgan, Burstein and their documentary team give it a good shot by taking the stills and giving them a 3-D treatment, sometimes animated, that works in the beginning.
 As the film progresses, it becomes obvious that the dearth of movement is stilting.
 Fortunately, the inclusion of clips from Evans's most popular, groundbreaking works helps to move things along for the first hour.
 These same excerpts don't fare so well in the film's finale as the conflicts within his movies become a metaphor for the later years' conflicts of Robert Evans.

 The book, especially in its book-on-tape, read-by-the-author edition, is one of the most pithy, personally insightful looks into the professional world of Hollywood movie making.
 Evans's reading of his book is one of those high water marks in the recorded books genre.
 The film had extraordinarily large shoes to fill and had a couple of strikes against it before production even started.
 The makers give it a yeoman's effort but are hampered by the sheer scope of adapting down the mountain of anecdotes, legends, glitz and glimmer into a coherent documentary.
 In the book-on-tape market, the film of "The Kid Stays in the Picture" would be an abridged edition - something I usually avoid.
-My hopes were not met and I give it a C.
+My hopes were not met.